joe-chelladurai/uxr/cran-comments.md

 * Added examples to functions

-* Fixed typos in the DESCRIPTION file.
+* Fixed typographic errors in the DESCRIPTION file.